RujoiRazvan/led_toggle_with_tranzistor/README.md

 ## My first project with a transistor

 If the button is pressed, the green light is turned on and in rest of time, the red led is turned on and the green led is off.
-Simulation made in Proteus 8.
+Simulation made in Proteus 8 and the PCB Design is made in KiCad

 Components:
 * PushButton